 * Trained medical service dogs that performed a specific medical function are allowed.
 This does not include Emotional Support Animals (ESAs).
 For medical service animals, you are required to either bury or pack out their poop and keep your pet under your direct control at all times.
 Our dog Charlie is a diabetic alert dog for my boyfriend Ryan’s Type 1 Diabetes, which is why you’ll see a few pictures of him here.

-Which direction to hike the Grand Canyon of the Tuolumne
+Best direction to hike the Grand Canyon of the Tuolumne

 There are two different ways to hike the Grand Canyon of the Tuolumne, and there are pros and cons to each.